haseeburrehmanfaheem/BackSpace/README.md

 - access to up-to-date information using subgroups
 - And much more

+View the prototype of the application on Figma using the following [link](https://www.figma.com/proto/cw6zDdVIwEIlNkG9Quuwe3/BackSpace?node-id=2%3A101&scaling=scale-down&page-id=0%3A1&starting-point-node-id=2%3A101).

-Download the application on Android using the following [link](https://appsenjoy.com/en/oiy0DWveny1ukGc/file)
+Download the application on Android using the following [link](https://appsenjoy.com/en/oiy0DWveny1ukGc/file).

 ## User Credentials